imamhs/Shopne-Arcade/ReadMe.txt

 To be able to play Neo Geo games using Shopne Arcade you need a valid Neo Geo BIOS file where the file should be put in the Neo Geo games rom files.

-To launch Shopne Arcade, simply run Shopne file.
+To launch Shopne Arcade, simply run Shopne.py file.